pamela-pan/course-in-a-box/modules/content/_posts/2000-01-03-software-vs-web-interfaces.md

 ---
-title: Software VS Self-Programmed Web Interfaces
+title: Software VS Web Interfaces
 published: true
 ---

-## Software VS Programmatic Web Interfaces
+## Software VS Web Interfaces
 Some of you might ask: what should I use for creating these visualizations?
 The answer is: it depends on your task and your audience.